upperlinecode/CS-and-the-City-Curriculum/data/statistics.md

 Make a copy of the [NYC Subway Customer Journey Time Performance](https://docs.google.com/spreadsheets/d/1uSd7IMLpnMWYM0zrJJZLdXc_yVAD-dK62XRNRLl7U0Y/edit?usp=sharing) Google Sheet (Source: [dashboard.mta.info](http://dashboard.mta.info/))

 > Note: This data considers end-to-end trips and any delays caused by the MTA.
-The data represents the percent of successful trips each month; a successful trip is defined as a traveler who arrives within 5 minutes of the expected trip duration (according to the MTA).
+The data represents the percent of successful trips each month; **a successful trip is defined as a traveler who arrives within 5 minutes of the expected trip duration (according to the MTA).**

-Explore the raw data in the "Customer Journey Time Performan" sheet.
+Explore the raw data in the "Customer Journey Time Performance" sheet.
 Answer as many of the following questions as you can based on the raw data:
 - Which line has the best performance during peak times?
 - Which line has the worst performance during peak times?
 - Which line has had the broadest range of performance during peak times?